Union of Comoros

 Minister of Foreign Affairs--Souef Mohamed El-Amine

-Ambassador to the United States and the United Nations--vacant
+Representative to the United States and Ambassador to the United Nations--Mahmoud M. Aboud

 Comoros, with an estimated gross domestic product (GDP) per capita income of about $700, is among the world's poorest and least developed nations.
 Although the quality of the land differs from island to island, most of the widespread lava-encrusted soil formations are unsuited to agriculture.
 As a result, most of the inhabitants make their living from subsistence agriculture and fishing.